Mike Brown (defensive back, born 1999): Cleveland Browns

 Brown received a tryout from the Cleveland Browns in October 2022, and was signed to the practice squad on October 25.
 He was elevated to the active roster for the Browns' week 11 game against the Buffalo Bills, where he made his professional debut in the loss, appearing on 16 special teams snaps.
 He was placed back on the practice squad the next day.
 He was later elevated again to the active roster, playing in the Browns' week 13 and 14 games, before being placed back on the practice squad.
 Brown appeared in three games for the Browns.

 Tennessee Titans

 On January 2, 2023, the Tennessee Titans signed Brown to their 53-man roster from the Browns' practice squad.
 Brown entered the 2023 season as a backup strong safety.
-He was placed on injured reserve on September 26, 2023.
+He was placed on injured reserve on September 26.
 He was activated on November 18.
 He played nine games, including one start, recording seven combined tackles.

 Brown returned for the 2024 season as a rotational safety, appearing in all 17 games and making four starts.
 He finished with 49 tackles and a pass deflection.

 On March 11, 2025, Brown signed a one-year contract extension with the Titans.
 On October 4, Brown was placed on injured reserve due to a knee injury.
-He was activated on November 15.
-On November 16, 2025, Brown showed up wearing the jersey of his cousin, Marshawn Kneeland, who passed away just over a week prior.
+He was activated on November 15, ahead of the team's Week 11 matchup against the Houston Texans.
+The next day, Brown showed up wearing the jersey of his cousin, Marshawn Kneeland, who passed away just over a week prior.
+He made nine appearances for Tennessee, logging three combined tackles.
+On December 16, Brown was placed back on injured reserve due to an ankle injury suffered in Week 15 against the San Francisco 49ers.

+New England Patriots

+On March 11, 2026, Brown signed with the New England Patriots.
+He was released on August 30, and re-signed to the practice squad.